AdobeDocs/audience-manager.it-IT/help/using/features/derived-signals.md

 ---

-# Segnali derivati {#derived-signals}
+# Derived Signals {#derived-signals}

-A [!UICONTROL derived signal] qualifica i visitatori del sito per caratteristiche aggiuntive basate su una caratteristica già visualizzata.
+A [!UICONTROL derived signal] qualifies site visitors for additional traits based on a trait they've already seen.
 In altre parole, è possibile derivare ulteriori caratteristiche di caratteristica da una caratteristica attualmente visualizzata anche se un utente non ha mai visto il nuovo tratto.

 <!-- c_tb_derived_signal.xml -->

 ## Finalità dei segnali derivati

-In [!DNL Audience Manager], potete creare una relazione tra segnali (regole di caratteristica) trasmesse durante una chiamata evento ad altri segnali o caratteristiche specificati.
-Ad esempio, supponiamo che una chiamata evento passi in un segnale composto dal valore chiave [!DNL "product = new_car"] ( `https://<domain alias>/event?product=new_car`). [!DNL Audience Manager] collegare il segnale a qualsiasi altro creato con lo [!UICONTROL derived signals] strumento.
-Anche se i segnali associati possono essere valori chiave specificati, sono più utili se collegati a segnali esistenti già impostati come [!UICONTROL Trait Builder] regole.
-Ad esempio, nell&#39;illustrazione seguente, quando un&#39;azione utente preme il segnale [!DNL "product = new car"] che può essere qualificata anche per le caratteristiche definite dai segnali chiave e valore di destinazione.
+In [!DNL Audience Manager], you can create a relationship between signals (or trait rules) passed in during an event call to other, specified signals or traits.
+For example, assume an event call passes in a signal composed of the key-value [!DNL "product = new_car"] ( `https://<domain alias>/event?product=new_car`). [!DNL Audience Manager] collegare il segnale a qualsiasi altro creato con lo [!UICONTROL derived signals] strumento.
+Although the associated signals can be any key-values you specify, they are most useful when linked to existing signals already set up as [!UICONTROL Trait Builder] rules.
+For example, in the illustration below, when a user action fires the signal [!DNL "product = new car"] that user can also qualify for traits defined by the target key and value signals.

 ![](assets/derived_signal_example.png)

 ## Posizione dei segnali derivati

-Create e gestite [!UICONTROL derived signals] i contenuti nella **[!UICONTROL Tools > Derived Signals]** barra laterale.
+Create and manage [!UICONTROL derived signals] in **[!UICONTROL Tools > Derived Signals]** from the sidebar navigation.

-## Creare un segnale derivato {#create}
+## Create a Derived Signal {#create}

 <!-- t_tb_create_derived.xml -->

-Per creare [!UICONTROL derived signal]:
+To create a [!UICONTROL derived signal]:

-1. Selezionate **[!UICONTROL Derived Signals]** dal [!UICONTROL Tools] menu.
+1. Select **[!UICONTROL Derived Signals]** from the [!UICONTROL Tools] menu.
 1. Specificate un:
    * *(Facoltativo)*[!UICONTROL Integration Code]
    * [!UICONTROL Source Key]